emmakn/ReP/README.md

 3. the code for the raspberry pi

 ## 1. 3D Printing
-There are seven total pieces that need to be printed: *axle_extension, clip_side1_c, clip_side2_c, housing, motor_holder, pinion,* and *rack_assembly.* None of the pieces require any special printing instructions.
+There are seven total pieces that need to be printed: *axle_extension, clip_side1_c, clip_side2_c, housing, motor_holder, pinion,* and *rack_assembly.* All of the STL files are in the STL folder.
+None of the pieces require any special printing instructions.
 PLA is the recommended material given its structural stability and cost.
 Support material will be required.
 20% infill and 0.2 layer height is adequate.
 Once the piecees have finished printing, thuroughly remove all of the support material especially around the dove tails.

 ## 2. Wiring and Construction
 The final hardware diagram and orientation of 3D printed parts are shown in Figures 1 and 2, respectively.
 The following guide will walk through the process of wiring and constructing step by step.